|Guide||♦||7 Triplogs||Mine 0||2 Topics|

 Got Crab Nebula?

-Penasco Blanco sits on the western edge of Chaco Canyon, where Chaco Wash meets Escavada Wash and become the Chaco River.
+Penasco Blanco sits on the western edge of Chaco Canyon, where Chaco Wash meets Escavada Wash and becomes the Chaco River.
 As such Penasco Blanco was one of the first Great Houses built in Chaco Canyon, and likely had a revered place in Chacoan mythology.
-Holding to its special status even to this day, Penasco Blanco remains one of the hardest-to-reach ruins that is open to the public in Chaco Canyon proper.
+Holding to its special status even to this day, Penasco Blanco remains one of the hardest-to-reach ruins that are open to the public in Chaco Canyon proper.

 The hike leaves from the parking area at the end of the Chaco Loop Road, where the Pueblo del Arroyo and Pueblo Alto trails also depart.
 Before beginning this hike, I highly recommend purchasing the Park's Backcountry Guide book, a cheap and informative booklet that describes in more detail some of the interesting historical and prehistorical facts and items of interest along the trails.
 For the first couple hundred yards or so, in fact, both Pueblo Alto and Penasco Blanco follow the same old service road towards Kin Kletso, the San Juan Phase house beneath the Crack that allows access up onto Chaco Mesa.
 While the Pueblo Alto trail heads upward, however, the Penasco Blanco trail simply follows the cliff face past the ruin along the service road towards the west.